 - It fosters strong bonds with your customers and employees, fosters a sense of belonging and trust, and promotes a shared identity.

-- Through culture, your company can attract top talent that identifies with your values.
+- Your company can attract top talent that identifies with your values through its culture.

-- It also helps to create a consistent brand experience—whether through stories, actions or visual elements.
+- Your brand culture also helps create a consistent brand experience through stories, actions or visual elements.

 - Your brand culture serves as a foundation for all decision-making.